Published in How Magazine by Lee Dale, September 18, 2015.

 In each of these scenarios, you’re responsible for conveying the right detail and information to a customer who expects to move seamlessly between digital and real world channels, if you understand where they are in the journey, then you can integrate the customer’s specific needs into your design.

-To help you through this process, ask yourself these questions:
+To help you through the user journey process, ask yourself these questions:

 1. Does the media I’m working on serve a customer’s needs based on where they are in their journey?